 In Church law, for the purposes of reception of baptism, every child under the age of seven is considered an infant and is therefore eligible for baptism without special catechesis.
 Once a child reaches the age of seven, which is the presumed age of reason, he or she must first take part in special formation before receiving the sacrament.
 Please call Laura Jones at 918-251-4000 for more information.

 Requirements for Parents and Godparents (Sponsors)

 At least one parent must be a practicing Catholic and a member of St. Anne.
 There are some exceptions for special circumstances (please call the Parish Office at 918-251-4000 for more information).
 A baptism class is required of all new parents and godparents prior to scheduling your child’s baptism.
-Classes are held once per month and registration is required.
+Classes are held once per month and registration for this class through the Parish Office is required.
 If your godparents are not members of St. Anne, they may attend a similar class in their own parish.
 In this case, a letter from their pastor will be required one week before the baptism indicating that they are members in good standing.

 A prospective godparent (also called a “sponsor”) must be of sufficient maturity both in age and in the practice of the Catholic Faith.
 Therefore, he or she must be:

 - A Catholic in good standing—that is, a practicing Catholic.

 - A Confirmed Catholic—that is, he or she must have received the Sacrament of Confirmation.

 A child may have two godparents, but one is sufficient.
 If two, then one must be male and the other female.
 It is not permitted to have two godparents of the same sex.
 Also, as mentioned above, prospective godparents must attend a one-hour class.